ifm/xmlrpc-c/README.md

 ## Building Curl under windows

-The recommended way is to use the DLL instead of the static library
+The recommended way is to use the DLL instead of the static library.
+Please carefully read the [Curl](https://github.com/curl/curl) documentation especially ``winbuild/BUILD.WINDOWS.txt``
+In case you are using a git based build run ``buildconf.bat`` from the Curl root folder first.
+The recommended shell for ``nmake`` is the *Visual Studio command prompt Shell*

 ```
 nmake /f Makefile.vc mode=dll
 ```

-See the file doc/INSTALL.

-In the simplest case, it's just a conventional

 ## Linking against Curl on windows